-Facebook, a company synonymous with Silicon Valley’s cluster of tech-firm headquarters and its origins in Cambridge, is not incorporated in California nor in Massachusetts.
-Instead, it was incorporated on July 29, 2004, in the State of Delaware.1 Google, despite its Menlo Park roots, is registered as a limited liability company (LLC) in Delaware as well.
-The list of companies registered in other states, particularly business-friendly ones like Delaware, is endless.
+Facebook, a company with origins in Cambridge, Mass. and synonymous with Silicon Valley’s cluster of tech-firm headquarters, is not incorporated in California or Massachusetts.
+Instead, it was incorporated in Delaware on July 29, 2004.
+Google, despite its Menlo Park roots, was also formed as a limited liability company (LLC) in Delaware.
+The list of companies created in states other than those where their operations are based, particularly business-friendly ones like Delaware, is endless.

-Can a business owner register an LLC in another state?
+Can a business owner form an LLC in another state?
 Absolutely.
-But, whether or not they should do so can vary.
-This article explores the answer to the headline’s question and underscores the benefits of forming an LLC in a state foreign to one’s own while weighing the potential logistical and financial restrictions it would cause small-scale operations.
+But, whether or not they should can vary.
+This article explores the answer to this question and underscores the benefits of forming an LLC in a state other than one’s own.
+It also weighs the logistical and financial restrictions put on small-scale operations.

 Table of Contents

 - What is an LLC?